epicblockchain/epic-miner/README.md

 ![clicking on settings](images/click_settings.png)

-4. Click apply and enter the password, the click apply.
+4. Click apply and enter the default password of "letmein", the click apply.

 ![apply](images/apply.png)